fommil/fpmortals/manuscript/wip.md

   val futureEcho: Future[String] = echo[Future]
 ~~~~~~~~

-In addition, we cannot reuse `futureEcho`, it is a one-shot side-effecting
+In addition, `futureEcho` is a cache of the result of running the `echo`
-method that breaks referential transparency.
+program, rather than it defining a computation that can be re-run.

-`Future` conflates the definition of a program with running it, i.e. its
+`Future` conflates the definition of a program with *interpreting* it (i.e.
-interpretation.
+running it).
 As a result, applications built with `Future` are difficult to
 reason about.
 If we wish to use `Future` in FP code, we must avoid performing
-any side effects, such as I/O or mutating state inside it.
+any side effects, such as I/O or mutating state.

 `Future` is also bad from a performance perspective: every time `.flatMap` is
-called, a closure is submitted to an `Executor`, resulting in a lot of
+called, a closure is submitted to an `Executor`, resulting in unnecessary thread
-unnecessary thread scheduling and context switching.
+scheduling and context switching.

 In addition, `Future.flatMap` requires an `ExecutionContext` to be in implicit
 scope, meaning that users of the API are forced to think about business logic
 and execution semantics at the same time.

-We'd much rather consider execution
-strategies in one place.
+A> If `Future` was a Star Wars character, it would be Anakin Skywalker: rushing in

-A> If `Future` was a Star Wars character, it would be Jar Jar Binks.
+A> and breaking things without thinking.

-## `IO`
+## Side Effects

 If we can't call side-effecting methods in our business logic, or in `Future`
-(or `Id`, or `Either`, or `Const`, etc) interpreters for our algebras, **when
+(or `Id`, or `Either`, or `Const`, etc), **when can** we write them?
+The answer
-can** we write them?
-The answer is: in a `Monad` that delays execution until it
+is: in a `Monad` that delays execution until it is interpreted at the
-is interpreted once for the entire application.
+application entrypoint.

 The simplest implementation of such a `Monad` is `IO`